-To understand diamond prices is a bit complex for newbies.
+Understanding diamond prices is a bit complex for newbies.
 Diamonds are valued on a per carat basis.
 Carat is a standard measurement unit for weight.
-Just, as kilograms or ounce for gold, the term “carat” is used with diamonds.
+Just, like kilograms or ounces for gold, the term “carat” is used with diamonds.
 1-carat diamond weight equal to 200 milligrams.
-Check the below link to know more about diamond carat or ignore & read further if you already know.
+Check the below link to know more about diamond carat or ignore it & read further if you already know.

 Read Now – Diamond Carat Weight – (Very Important Read)